-Last week I was involved in the Disability Pride is Back! mural in Melbourne.
-This was a Melbourne Fringe Festival event.
+Last week I was involved in the Melbourne Fringe Festival event the Disability Pride is Back Mural in Footscray.
 Over 50 people with disabilities contributed and pasted-up artwork (drawings, prints, poetry, images) to create a huge street-mural celebrating disability pride and culture.
-I'm sure that my involvement in this event has left some … Continue reading Disabled is Not a Dirty Word!
+I'm sure that my involvement in this event has left some of my … Continue reading Disabled is Not a Dirty Word!

 As a frequent traveller to SickCity, I've compiled a list of my top 7 most useful phrases for communicating effectively with the locals (known as "medical professionals" or colloquially as "doctors" or "nurses").
 To become a confident med-speaker, I recommend role-playing these phrases with a friend or in front of a mirror.
 1. I refuse … Continue reading 7 Useful Phrases for Travellers to SickCity